Ultimatum of July 23, 1914: The kingdom of Serbia in the aftermath of the assassination

 Nikola Pašić, Prime Minister of the Kingdom of Serbia in 1914.

-In the hours following the assassination, officials of the Dual Monarchy, with the support of information provided by the imperial and royal ambassador in Belgrade, directed their attention to the Serbian capital.
+In the hours following the assassination and with the support of information provided by the imperial and royal ambassador in Belgrade, officials of the Dual Monarchy directed their attention to the Serbian capital.
 The preliminary interrogations of suspects appeared to substantiate the Austro-Hungarian suspicions.
-On July 1, Danilo Ilić, an arrested conspirator during police raids on Bosnian-Herzegovinian Serbian nationalist circles, revealed the plot's extensive connections.
+On July 1, Danilo Ilić, a conspirator who was arrested during police raids on Bosnian-Herzegovinian Serbian nationalist circles, revealed the plot's extensive connections.
 However, establishing connections to the Kingdom of Serbia proved challenging, partly due to the behavior of prisoners implicated by Ilić.

-This conclusion is further supported by the observations of Austro-Hungarian diplomats regarding the attitudes of the population within the kingdom.
-Despite the government in Belgrade's declaration of an official mourning period of eight weeks, which was subsequently reduced to eight days, the population expressed its vehement discontent, and the nationalist press launched impassioned attacks against Austria-Hungary.
+This conclusion was further supported by the observations of Austro-Hungarian diplomats regarding the attitudes of the population within the kingdom.
+Despite the government in Belgrade's declaration of an official mourning period of eight weeks, which was subsequently reduced to eight days, the population expressed its vehement discontent, and the nationalist press launched attacks against Austria-Hungary.
 This occurred despite the appeals of Serbian diplomats stationed in other European countries and the disapproval of the Dual Monarchy.
 In response, the Serbian government invoked its constitution, which prohibited restrictions on press freedom, as justification for its inaction.
 Moreover, Austro-Hungarian diplomatic requests for an investigation into the connections of the conspiracy within Serbia yielded no tangible results, largely due to the lack of cooperation from Serbian investigators.

 Furthermore, the electoral context in Serbia did not motivate the government to challenge the most radical nationalists.
 Nevertheless, as early as June 29, Prime Minister Nikola Pašić articulated in a public address that the Kingdom of Serbia would defend itself in the event of an Austro-Hungarian assault.

 As outlined by Pašić, the Serbian response unfolded in three distinct phases.
 These phases reflect a cautious balancing act on the part of the government, which demonstrated a consistent willingness to cooperate with the Dual Monarchy's police throughout the crisis.
 The initial phase, spanning from June 28 to July 15, was characterized by a cautious and measured approach.
 The second phase commenced on July 15, following Hungary's decision to adopt a policy of retaliation against Serbia, which persisted until the issuance of the ultimatum.
 The third phase commenced with the ultimatum's delivery, influencing Serbia's response to the evolving crisis.